 Compared to the rest of the Silicon Valley market, the Downtown San Mateo submarket has higher rates, and you'll have to negotiate above asking rent to be in this hot region.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Utilities is the dominant industry in this region.
-Commute by taxi is the most popular way to get to work amongst Downtown San Mateo residents.
+Utilities is the dominant industry in this market.
+Commute by taxi is the most popular way to get to work amongst Downtown San Mateo occupants.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.